2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Experiments

 \subsection{Ablations}

 In this section, we isolate the design choices and measure their effect on reconstruction quality, including regularization terms and mesh extraction.
 We conduct experiments on the DTU dataset~\cite{jensen2014large} with 15$k$ iterations and report the reconstruction accuracy, completeness and average reconstruction quality.
-The quantitative effect of the choices is reported in ~\tabref{tab:ablation}.
+The quantitative effect of the choices is reported in ~\tabref{tab:ablation}. {Additional baseline comparisons can be found in Appendix C of the supplemental material.}

-\boldparagraph{Regularization} We first examine the effects of the proposed normal consistency and depth distortion regularization terms.
+\paragraph{Regularization} We first examine the effects of the proposed normal consistency and depth distortion regularization terms.
 Our model (\tabref{tab:ablation} E) provides the best performance when applying both regularization terms.
 We observe that disabling the normal consistency (\tabref{tab:ablation} A) can lead to incorrect orientation, as shown in~\figref{fig:ablation_reg} A. Additionally, the absence of depth distortion (\tabref{tab:ablation} B) results in a noisy surface, as shown in~\figref{fig:ablation_reg} B.

-\boldparagraph{Mesh Extraction} We now analyze our choice for mesh extraction.
+\paragraph{Mesh Extraction} We now analyze our choice for mesh extraction.
 Our full model (\tabref{tab:ablation} E) utilizes TSDF fusion for mesh extraction with median depth.
 One alternative option is to use the expected depth instead of the median depth.
 However, it yields worse reconstructions as it is more sensitive to outliers, as shown in~\tabref{tab:ablation} C. Further, our approach surpasses screened Poisson surface reconstruction (SPSR)(\tabref{tab:ablation} D)~\cite{kazhdan2013screened} using 2D Gaussians' center and normal as inputs, due to SPSR's inability to incorporate the opacity and the size of 2D Gaussian primitives.